 TOURS FOR INDIVIDUALS

-Tours meet in the Visitor Center in the Aronson Fine Arts Center.
+Tours meet at the Visitor Center in the Aronson Fine Arts Center.
 Participation fee is charged for ages 4 and up; on-site sales only.

-Indoor Walking Tour of the Exhibition, plus Laumeier’s Museum Circle
+Walking Tour of the Museum Circle and Indoor Exhibition (when available)

 All Ages / First Wednesdays, January–December* / 10:30–11:30 a.m. / $5